Dzol/berg/README.md

 ## Rationale

-This is a program w/ which to learn Erlang (but nothing about processes) + how to build an Elixir library around it.
+This is a program w/ which to learn sequential Erlang + how to build an Elixir library around it.
-Though its an involved Erlang program its domain isn't complicated.
+It is an involved Erlang program (involving modules, functions, lists, and tuples) but its domain isn't complicated.
-It involves modules, functions, lists, and tuples.
-The project has OTP Application structure, documentation, type specifications, and a test suite (`mix test`).
+The project has OTP Application structure, documentation, dialyzer declarations, and a test suite (`mix test`).

 A **property** suite is written in Elixir (`mix property`).